Stationary Markov Perfect Equilibria in Discounted Stochastic Games

 \paragraph{Correlated equilibria}\

-It is proved in \cite{NR1992} that a correlated stationary Markov perfect equilibrium exists in discounted stochastic games in the setup described in our Section~\ref{sec-game}. \cite{DGMM1994} obtained ergodic properties of such correlated equilibria under stronger conditions.
+It was proved in \cite{NR1992} that a stationary Markov perfect correlated equilibrium exists in discounted stochastic games in the setup described in our Section~\ref{sec-game}.
+Ergodic properties of such correlated equilibria were obtained in \cite{DGMM1994} under stronger conditions.
 They essentially assumed that players can observe the outcome of a public randomization device before making decisions at each stage.\footnote{For detailed discussions on such a public randomization device, or ``sunspot'', see \cite{DGMM1994} and their references.} Thus, the new state space can be regarded as $S'= S\times L$ endowed with the product $\sigma$-algebra $\cS' = \cS\otimes \cB$ and product measure $\lambda' = \lambda\otimes \eta$, where $L$ is the unit interval endowed with the Borel $\sigma$-algebra $\cB$ and Lebesgue measure $\eta$.
 Denote $\cG' = \cS\otimes \{\emptyset,L\}$.
 Given $s',s'_1 \in S'$ and $x\in X$, the new transition kernel $q'(s'_1|s',x) = q(s_1|s,x)$, where $s$ (resp. $s_1$) is the projection of $s'$ (resp. $s'_1$) on $S$ and $q$ is the original transition kernel with the state space $S$.
 Thus, $q'(\cdot|s',x)$ is measurable with respect to $\cG'$ for any $s'\in S'$ and $x\in X$.
-It is obvious that $\cS'$ has no $\cG'$-atom.
-Then the condition of coarser transition kernel is satisfied for the extended state space $(S',\cS',\lambda')$, and the existence of a stationary Markov perfect equilibrium follows from Theorem~\ref{thm-existence}.
-The drawback of this approach is that the ``sunspot'' is irrelevant irrelevant to the fundamental parameters of the game.
+It is obvious from Lemma 2 in \cite{HSS2016} that $\cS'$ has no $\cG'$-atom.
+Then the condition of coarser transition kernel is satisfied for the extended state space $(S',\cS',\lambda')$, and the existence of a stationary Markov perfect equilibrium follows from Theorem~\ref{thm-D_existence}.\footnote{As noted in \cite{NR1992}, a stochastic version of Caratheodory's theorem implies that one can find a stationary Markov correlated equilibrium strategy as a stochastic convex combination of stationary Markov strategies.} The drawback of this approach is that the ``sunspot'' is irrelevant to the fundamental parameters of the game.
 Our result shows that it can indeed enter the stage payoff $u$, the correspondence of feasible actions $A$ and the transition probability $Q$.